-In some cases, location might be a factor for risky driving.
+In some cases, location might be a cause of risky driving.
 Sometimes the reasons are surprising and not obvious.
-Some areas actually correlate with increases of specific behaviors.
+Some areas actually correlate with increases in specific behaviors.
 For example, a 2018 analysis of over one million instances of cell phone use by drivers using Lytx® solutions, revealed that Memphis and Los Angeles contain the roads with the highest incidence of cell phone use while driving.

 4. Optimize productivity

 It should go without saying that safer drivers are more efficient drivers, but video telematics can help you optimize productivity in other ways as well.
 With GPS, fleet managers can see where all their vehicles are, which makes it possible to respond to service calls on short notice by rerouting the closest truck.

 By tapping into video, a fleet manager can see more about what is going on with a specific vehicle and help the driver solve problems on-the-go—or understand why a driver has gone off their normal route.